ajithraghavan/ajithraghavan.github.io/_posts/2025-08-26-cnn-intro copy.md

 ### What Deep ConvNet Learns?

-But, crucial question CNN have these layers, what these layers learn?
+The crucial question CNN have these layers, what these layers learn?

 Let us Consider this image and let us consider that this CNN has 4 Layers